sarabala1979/argo-wf-ocm-multicluster/addons/hub/install/README.md

 # Argo Workflow Installation Add-on
-By applying this add-on to your OCM hub cluster, the Argo Workflow installation will automatically be applied to all your existing `managed` (`spoke`) clusters and all your to be registered `managed` (`spoke`) clusters.
+By applying this add-on to your OCM hub cluster, the Argo Workflows installation will automatically be applied to all your existing `managed` (`spoke`) clusters and all your to-be-registered `managed` (`spoke`) clusters.

-Under the `manifests` folder it contains the Argo Workflow install version of:
+Under the `manifests` folder it contains the Argo Workflows install version of:

 ```
 v3.4.2